bonjohen/MPG/plan.md

-# Video Chat Boxing Game Development Plan
+# Motion Powered Games Development Plan

 ## Project Overview
-This project aims to create an interactive video chat application where users can engage in a virtual boxing match while being represented by customizable avatars.
-The application will use computer vision to track players' movements and facial expressions, translating them into in-game actions.
+This project aims to create an interactive video chat application where users can engage in various motion-based games while being represented by customizable avatars.
+The application will use computer vision to track players' movements, gestures, and facial expressions, translating them into in-game actions.
+Players can choose from multiple game modes, each offering unique gameplay experiences based on different motion mechanics.

 ## Core Features